CodeMaster7/CSE-341-project-contacts/README.md

 # CSE 341 Web Services

-A fullstack web application with Node.js/Express backend and MongoDB database using pnpm workspaces.
+A fullstack web application with frontend and backend using pnpm workspaces.

 ## Project Structure